STM32 ADC | PART 3 Multi-Channel DMA (Normal Mode)

 Inside the while loop we will check the state of the variable isADCFinished.
 If this variable is set, we will process the converted data and then start the ADC in DMA mode again.
 Here I am starting the ADC again, just to show the working for the sake of the tutorial.
 You can start the ADC when you want to fetch the converted data from the ADC.

-You can check the video below to see the entire working.
+You can check the video to see the complete explanation and working of this project.

 Check out the Video Below